willyogo/yayornay/docs/architecture/overview.md

 The application follows a layered architecture pattern with four distinct layers.

 ### Layer 1: Presentation Layer
 Located in `src/components/`, this layer handles UI rendering, user interactions, and visual feedback.
-Components include App (root routing), LandingPage (authentication gate), SwipeStack (core swipe interaction), ProposalCard (individual card rendering), CreatorFeedModal (detail view), and WalletConnect (wallet connection UI).
+Components include App (root routing), LandingPage (authentication gate), SwipeStack (core swipe interaction), ProposalCard (individual card rendering), CreatorFeedModal (detail view), WalletConnect (wallet connection UI), and ServerWalletDisplay (server wallet management UI).
 These components are primarily presentational with minimal business logic.

 ### Layer 2: Business Logic Layer
 Located in `src/hooks/`, this layer handles data fetching, mutations, and business rules.
 The `useProposals` hook fetches proposals from Supabase or returns mock data when test mode is enabled.
 The `useVoting` hook handles vote submission to the database.
+The `useServerWallet` hook manages CDP server wallet lifecycle (creation, retrieval, caching).
 These custom hooks encapsulate data fetching logic.

 ### Layer 3: Data Access Layer
 Located in `src/lib/`, this layer provides external service clients and API abstractions.
 The Supabase client is a singleton instance.
 Wagmi configuration sets up the blockchain connection.
 Zora ZDK provides a GraphQL client for creator data.
 These clients use singleton patterns and typed interfaces.